Snowstorm across Plains and Midwest brings heavy snow and blizzard conditions - KESQ

 Widespread power outages are also a concern as power lines and trees are likely to be damaged by strong winds and accumulations of heavy, wet snow, the weather service said.

-Winter storm warnings stretch from New Mexico to Wisconsin and the Dakotas, where snowfall totals of 4-12 inches are possible.
+Winter storm warnings stretch from New Mexico to Wisconsin and the Dakotas, where snowfall totals of 4 to 12 inches are possible.

 Last week, a storm dumped snow from the northern Plains to the Northeast.
-Parts of some states, including Maine, New Hampshire and Vermont, saw more than two feet of snow.
+Parts of some states, including Maine, New Hampshire and Vermont, saw more than 2 feet of snow.

-About 160,000 homes and businesses were still without power across the Northeast as of late Sunday night, according to PowerOutage.us.
-The majority of the outages are in Maine, where around 120,000 were in the dark.
-More than 25,000 in New Hampshire and nearly 15,000 in New York were also experiencing outages.
+Nearly 150,000 homes and businesses are still without power across the region as of Monday morning, according to PowerOutage.us.
+The majority of outages are in Maine, where more than 100,000 customers are in the dark.
+More than 22,000 in New Hampshire and nearly 15,000 in New York are also experiencing outages.

 Many power lines were grounded across Maine after the storm blew through, according to Central Maine Power.
 The utility said its crews responded to more than 700 emergency calls Sunday for issues including blocked roads and downed lines.